twindle-co/twindle/docs/articles/JavaScriptCode.md

     async function pushToDom() {

-    // ^ makes the function asynchronous
+Makes the function asynchronous

     let fdata = await fetch('https://raw.githubusercontent.com/UnevenCoder/twindle/main/twindle-web/team_details/data.json');

-    // ^ This is the raw data that the api sends , like it will be in all quotations
+This is the raw data that the api sends , like it will be in all quotations

     let data = await fdata.json();

-    // ^ Now converting raw data in json , that can be read and worked on by us easily [ await here because we first need the data to run this ]
+Now converting raw data in json , that can be read and worked on by us easily [ await here because we first need the data to run this ]

     let users = data.users;

-    //^From an api you receive tons of data so you are saying the thing you want [ will share an img later]
+From an api you receive tons of data so you are saying the thing you want

     let str = " ";

-    //[empty string]
+Empty string

-    users.forEach(data => str += generateCard(data)) ;
+    users.forEach(data => str += generateCard(data));

-    //[ looping through each item of an array , generate card is a function that returns a card component in string format like
+looping through each item of an array , generate card is a function that returns a card component in string format like

     <h1>hi</h1>
     cards.innerHTML = str;

-    //after str has all the cards we just add / inject it in DOM [ basically the website ] }
+after str has all the cards we just add / inject it in DOM [ basically the website ]

-    //[The End :) ]
+   }

  ---

 From here, we are getting **data.users**: